Collaboration challenges are something every small company, startup, or remote team knows all too well.

 Maybe your manager shared an update in a group chat, but you missed it because you were in back-to-back calls.
 Or someone emailed a file, but it got buried under dozens of other emails.

 When this happens, deadlines get missed and frustration builds.
+These are common challenges of collaborative working where missed communication directly impacts team coordination and productivity.

 2. Everyone Thinks Someone Else Is Doing It